TorroesPrime/Star-Trade-Master/design/characterDescription.md

 ### Character Notes
 Primary Characteristics – these are integers ranging from 0 to 99.
-1. WeaponSkill
-  * Represents the character’s proficiency when using melee weapons.
+1. WeaponSkill: Represents the character’s proficiency when using melee weapons.
-2. BallisticSkill
-  * Represents the character’s proficiency when using ranged weapons.
+2. BallisticSkill: Represents the character’s proficiency when using ranged weapons.
-3. Strength
-a.
-Represents the character’s physical strength
+3. Strength: Represents the character’s physical strength
-4.	toughness
-a.
-Represents the character’s ability to withstand an injury.
+4. Toughness: Represents the character’s ability to withstand an injury.
-5. Agility
-a.
-Represents the character’s agility and over all running speed.
+5. Agility: Represents the character’s agility and over all running speed.
-6. Intelligence
-a.
-Represents the character’s over all intelligence and ability to learn new material.
+6. Intelligence: Represents the character’s over all intelligence and ability to learn new material.
-7. Perception
-a.
-Represents the character’s over all ability to see and notice things in the world.
+7. Perception: Represents the character’s over all ability to see and notice things in the world.
-8. Willpower
-a.
-Represents the character’s ability to withstand mental trauma and assaults.
+8. Willpower: Represents the character’s ability to withstand mental trauma and assaults.
-9. Charisma
-a.
-Represents the character’s general ability to interact with other people.
+9. Charisma: Represents the character’s general ability to interact with other people.